Pope visits Mexico pledging to fight drugs "evil"

-LEON, Mexico (Reuters) - Pope Benedict arrived in Mexico on Friday promising to “unmask the evil” of drug trafficking in a country that has been ravaged by a surge in gang violence over the past five years.
+LEON, Mexico (Reuters) - Pope Benedict arrived in Mexico on Friday promising to “unmask the evil” of drug trafficking in a country ravaged by gang violence that has killed 50,000 people in the past five years.

+The pope began his three-day visit to the world’s second-most populous Catholic state in the central city of Leon, where he received one of the most exuberant welcomes of any of his foreign trips.

+Tens of thousands of people, 20 deep in some places, lined the streets on his 22-mile (35-km) drive through the city.

 “We must do whatever is possible to combat this destructive evil against humanity and our youth,” he told reporters, referring to the violent conflict between rival drug cartels and the state that has killed 50,000 people since 2007.